Opponents of Egypt's Mursi call Cairo protest for Tuesday

 "We are facing a historic moment in which we either complete our revolution or we abandon it to become prey for a group that has put its narrow party interests above the national interest," said the statement, issued by the liberal Dustour Party on its Facebook page late on Friday.

 The marches will start at 5.00 p.m.
-(1500 GMT) from areas around the capital before converging on Tahrir Square, the epicentre of the uprising that swept Hosni Mubarak from power in 2011.
+(10.00 a.m.
+EDT) from areas around the capital before converging on Tahrir Square, the epicenter of the uprising that swept Hosni Mubarak from power in 2011.